You might not have ever heard of a Mysore yoga rug.

 No doubt you have heard of a yoga mat or a yoga towel but unless you practice Ashtanga then there is a good chance the yoga rug remains a mystery.

 Well at least that used to be the case.
-I've started to notice that even some Ashtangis are unaware of the need of a Mysore rug in our practice.
+I've started to notice that even some Ashtangis are unaware of the benefits of using a Mysore rug in our practice.

-In this post I'm going to explain how the trend away from the yoga rug to the yoga towel and sticky mat has unintended negative affects to both the yoga practitioner and even more importantly our planet.
-(Make sure you read point 12)
+In this post I'm going to explain how the trend away from the yoga rug to the yoga towel and sticky mat has unintended negative affects to both the yoga practitioner and our planet.
+(At the very least read point 5 & 12)

 Using a rug for yoga isn't something new.
 It's not the next best thing.